Ang3/mohaa-sdk/README.md

 MOHAA has been developed with the engine `Quake3`.

 This game is now free.
 You can download and modify it easily to create awesome contents.
-To download the game: [https://classiccup.frontspawn.com/mohaa](Download MOHAA).
+To download the game: [Download MOHAA](https://classiccup.frontspawn.com/mohaa).

 Contents
 ========